 The first step is to confirm with a reputable auto repair shop that the symptoms your vehicle is experiencing are indeed the result of a broken head gasket.
 Head gasket repair can be an expensive service, so you must be certain that you are dealing with a broken head gasket.
 Once confirmed, the cylinder head gasket repair procedure is fairly straightforward.
-We perform a combustion system gas analysis test at L&D Auto Specialists to confirm the need to dig into the top half of the engine.
+We perform a combustion system gas analysis test at L&D Auto to confirm the need to dig into the top half of the engine.

 If you have unexplained engine overheating, loss of coolant with no visible leaks, white smoke coming from the exhaust, an intermittent check engine light, or poor or rough idle, you may require a combustion system gas analysis test.
 This is an inexpensive, quick and easy service, but necessary in some cases of a blown gasket or cracked head.
 For this service, most auto repair shops normally charge around $50.00.

 A combustion system gas analysis test can be performed on most vehicles or, more broadly, on any internal combustion engine with a radiator, whether fueled by gasoline, diesel, alcohol or liquid gas.
 Because hot coolant can cause severe burns, you should have a professional perform the test; it is better to be safe than sorry.
 A combustion system gas test is a test (service) we perform to determine the condition of your cylinder head, head gasket and engine block by attempting to detect combustion chamber gases in places where combustion chamber gases should not be detected.